idiasdas/fanet_deployment/README.md

 | cplex_time_limit | CPLEX maximum time in seconds | Integer |
 | experiment_name | Name of the experiment (becomes a folder in FILES_DIR with the results) | String |

+>[!WARNING]
-**If you make any changes to these files, rerun the tests** to ensure they are valid.
+>**If you make any changes to these files, rerun the tests** to ensure they are valid.
 Remember that the tests only verify the dictionary referenced by PARAMETERS in `config.py`.

 ## CREATE THE SENSORS TRACES